alsona1188/euro2024-quiz/README.md

 ![screenshot of the alert time over](document/alert.png)

+  - If the user answers correctly the option will be green and if the answer is wrong it will be highlighted with red.
+Every correct answer adds up to 10 points.

 - Result Page
   - Here the user will see a scoreboard with username, the total scores, total correct answers and total wrong answers.

 ![screenshot of result page](document/scoreboard.png)

-  - Three different message will appear, when the user got less than 50 points, more than 80 and 100 points.
+  - Three different message will appear, when the user got less than 50 points, more than 80 points and 100 points.

   - Two more buttons will appear: restart and home.